Sign in

 Report staff according to their ‘major function’ rather than their type of appointment.
 If a staff member spends 70% of their time at work teaching and 30% on administration duties, report them under their ‘major function’ of teaching.
 Include a staff member in either the full-time or part-time only section of the staff tables.

-Executive staff (system or diocesan offices only)
+Executive staff (system/diocesan offices only)

-Executive staff undertake functions such as:
+Executive staff undertake functions such as directors, inspectors, superintendents or administrators.

 Principal